AI Hardware Design League

 OVERVIEW & FAQ

-• Participation & Registration
+• PARTICIPATION & REGISTRATION

 Short answer: Yes!

 You do not need to have already formed a team to register.
-Teams will be made up of 3-5 students and constructed of students from various or similar backgrounds within the same degree level (community college, undergraduate, graduate).
+Teams will be made up of 3-5 students and constructed of students from various or similar backgrounds within the same degree level (community college, undergraduate, or graduate).
 Teams will compete with other teams with their corresponding degree level and will be evaluated accordingly.

 Registration is free but required.

-• If you register as part of a team, you will be prompted to provide your team name along with email addresses of team members.
+• If you register as part of a team, you will be prompted to provide your team name along with the email addresses of team members.

 The responsibilities and time commitment for AI-HDL mentors are: